Zilfina Rubio Ames

 Ph.D.
 Student

 Natalia is a Research Assistant at the University of Georgia.
-She is working on the improvement of the fertilization regime and soil amendments for blueberries under the guidance of Dr. Zilfina Rubio Ames.
-Natalia completed her Master’s degree in Crop and Soil Sciences with an emphasis in Sustainable Agriculture from the University of Georgia and did her undergraduate studies in Ecuador in Agroindustrial Engineering.
+She is working on improving the fertilization regime and soil amendments for blueberries under the guidance of Dr. Zilfina Rubio Ames.
+Natalia completed her Master’s degree in Crop and Soil Sciences with an emphasis in Sustainable Agriculture from the University of Georgia.
+She did her undergraduate studies in Ecuador in Agroindustrial Engineering.
 Before coming to UGA, she worked in cocoa production and various food industry projects.
 She is a Fulbright Alumni and believes in the development of sustainable agroecosystems.

 Lilian Carcamo